 Resident students must have proof of health insurance on file in the Office of the Director of Residence Life; and proof of a recent physical examination on file in the Office of Student Life before entering the Residence Hall.
 Student athletes must provide annual proof of a recent physical to be submitted to the Office of the Director of Athletics.
 Student athletes are strongly encouraged to have their own primary health insurance.
 All other students are encouraged to have health insurance and a recent physical examination.

-Hilbert College mandates accident insurance for all full-time students.
-Information regarding health or accident insurance is available in the Office of Student Life.
+Hilbert College mandates accident insurance for all fulltime students.
 Hilbert College is not responsible for payment of any medical expenses incurred by students.

 STUDENT IDENTIFICATION CARDS